|NAMES:||Coydog, Dogote, Coyote Dog Hybrid or Mix|

-They love doing this, and it keeps them healthy mentally as well as physically.
-Make sure Coy Dog has enough Coydog food and CoyDog treats to keep Coy Dog healthy and happy.
+They love doing this, and it keeps them healthy mentally and physically.
+Ensure Coy Dog has enough Coydog food and CoyDog treats to keep Coy Dog healthy and happy.
 Coy Dog is a great family companion as well as a hunting partner.

 Coydog has Coydog-specific Coy Dog Diet that CoyDogs love to eat that must contain specific vitamins and minerals needed for the Coydog diet.
 Coyotes need meat to survive so do Coy Dogs!
 CoyDog loves chasing small rodents because Coy Dogs are wild coyotes who are great hunters!

 These tiny rodents may be dangerous to humans, so the Coy Dog will hunt all night long because it is what it raised them to do.
 It keeps them healthy mentally as well as physically!
-Make sure you give your CoyDog enough food and treats of their own, so they stay healthy, hungry, active, and of course, happy too!
+Ensure you give your CoyDog enough food and treats of their own so they stay healthy, hungry, active, and happy too!

-Mix 1 cup Coydog food per day with 9 cups water, two after eating, give 1 cup Coy-dog food.
+Mix 1 cup Coydog food daily with 9 cups water, two after eating, give 1 cup Coy-dog food.
 Coy-dog doesn’t have much dander, which makes it great for people who can’t have dogs with allergies!
-Coy Dog sheds only occur twice a year – during spring and before winter.
+Coy Dog sheds occur twice a year – during spring and before winter.

 Known Health Problems

-The coydog is a hybrid of the coyote, which has been eaten by many dogs.
-These canines have natural durability thanks to their wild side that was passed down from generation to generation before they were tamed by humans.
+The coydog is a hybrid of the coyote, which many dogs have eaten.
+These canines have natural durability thanks to their wild side, passed down from generation to generation before humans tamed them.

-However, these same qualities make them more susceptible than other breeds in some instances; namely degenerative or orthopedic conditions like arthritis and hip dysplasia among others – all secondary ones caused due not only genetic weaknesses but also excessive wear on joints over time as well as laziness resulting therefrom!
+However, these same qualities make them more susceptible than other breeds in some instances, namely degenerative or orthopedic conditions like arthritis and hip dysplasia, among others – all secondary ones caused due not only genetic weaknesses but also excessive wear on joints over time as well as laziness resulting from that place!